 Why is biodiversity important?

 One insect more or one insect less – what difference does it really make?
 How bad is it if a forest is cleared and replaced by a monoculture?
-‘These are never simple questions,’ says Lawrence Jones-Walters, head of the Biodiverse Environments programme.
+‘These are never simple questions,’ says Lawrence Jones-Walters, head of the Nature-Inclusive Transitions research programme.
 ‘Their answers depend on a huge variety of factors.
 Let’s start by identifying what we need biodiversity for.’

 Essentially everything we eat is directly or indirectly derived from biodiversity, either wild or domesticated.
 The bulk of what we build with, make medicines from, and use as industrial raw materials comes from biological resources.
 Many forms of tourism revolve around nature.
 ‘Biodiversity therefore represents enormous economic value,’ Jones-Walters emphasises.
 The UN Convention on Biological Diversity puts it as follows: ‘At least 40% of the world economy and 80% of the needs of the world’s poorest depend on biological resources.
 It is also important to understand that the richer the biodiversity, the greater the chances of medical discoveries, economic development and adaptation to new challenges like climate change.’

 However, Jones-Walters is also quick to point out the intangible benefits of biodiversity.
 ‘For us, the biodiversity all around us has a huge intrinsic value,’ he says.
 ‘Research from all across the spectrum continues to show that people feel better and more productive in a green environment.
 People get better faster when their hospital room looks out over something green, for example.
 Patients with dementia or psychological problems do noticeably better when they have plants and animals around them.
 Landscapes also give us a tangible link to the past; they help us relax and get grounded.’